-In 1999, Broadway Homes was an obsolete, distressed and crime-ridden public housing complex isolated from its surrounding community, yet merely steps away from the world-famous Johns Hopkins Medical Institute and Baltimore’s thriving Inner Harbor.
+In 1999, Broadway Homes was an obsolete and distressed crime-ridden public housing complex that was physically and socially isolated from its surrounding community, yet merely steps away from the world-famous Johns Hopkins Medical Institute and Baltimore’s thriving Inner Harbor.

-The seven acre site was transformed by creating neighborhood scale, pedestrian friendly streets and a mix of residential buildings ranging from a six story annex to the historic wing of the hospital, 58 townhouses and a small apartment building.
-The annex incorporates the historic architectural features and character of the old Church Hospital building and the townhouses enhance the unique topographical features of the site and mirror the architectural character of Baltimore’s traditional neighborhoods and the adjacent 100 year old houses.
+The seven-acre site, which originally housed the Church Home Hospital, was approved by all for the new housing development.
+The site was transformed through an urban design process that created a neighborhood scale, pedestrian friendly streets and a mix of residential buildings ranging from a six-story annex to the historic wing of the hospital, 58 townhouses, and a small apartment building.
+The annex incorporates the historic architectural features and character of the old Church Hospital building and the townhouses enhance the unique topographical features of the site and mirror the architectural character of Baltimore’s traditional neighborhoods, as well as match the adjacent 100 year-old houses.

-Of the 166 residences, 84 were reserved for low income households, 48 for market rate renters and 34 for sale.
-The rental community combines market rate renters that pay $2,000 per month living side by side with public housing residents that pay 30% of their income for rent.
-Thus, there is no visible distinction between the economic levels of the residents and the property does not stand out as a “renovated project”; rather it fits seamlessly into the larger historic Baltimore neighborhood and is a tribute to the mixed-income, mixed finance, mixed-tenured concept that is necessary to the preservation of urban areas.
+Of the 166 residences, 84 were reserved for low income households, 48 for market rate renters, and 34 for sale; there is no visible distinction between the economic levels of housing.
+The new development does not stand out as a “renovated project;” rather, it fits seamlessly into the larger historic Baltimore neighborhood and is a tribute to the mixed-income, mixed finance, mixed-tenured concept that is necessary to the preservation of urban areas.